jonbarrow/Pretendo/README.md

 You should now see traffic from your WiiU flow into Fiddler, and be proxied to your custom server

-# Areas of concern
-### SSL
-Currently none of these servers implement SSL on their own.
-This will need to be done by you.
-### Account registration spam
-Currently it is possible to spam `/v1/api/people` from the `account.nintendo.net` server of this repo to spam account creation.
-Nintendo is able to prevent this through a series of checks that I have set to figure out, and as such I have not implemented those checks.
-I assume the checks have something to do with the console identification headers, probably referencing an internal database at Nintendo, however I really have no idea.
-The errors being thrown during my testing were not clear enough.
-Currently the most secure way to do account creation is to block registration from the console itself, and force a user to register online using a captcha, then allow the user to _login_ using the console.

 # Currently implemented endpoints:
 - [GET] https://account.nintendo.net/v1/api/devices/@current/status
 - [GET] https://account.nintendo.net/v1/api/content/agreements/TYPE/REGION/VERSION (partly, need help<sup id="a1">[1](#f1)</sup>)